eclipse-qrisp/Qrisp/documentation/source/reference/Hamiltonians/index.rst

    * - Hamiltonian
      - USED FOR
-   * - :ref:`PauliHamiltonian <PauliHamiltonian>`
+   * - :ref:`QubitHamiltonian <QubitHamiltonian>`
-     - describe Hamiltonians in terms of Pauli operators
+     - describe Hamiltonians in terms of Qubit operators
    * - :ref:`FermionicHamiltonian <FermionicHamiltonian>`
      - describe Hamiltonians in terms of fermionic ladder operators